Enrolment for Italian, European or non-EU students with Italian residence and a foreign diploma

 If you need help to find accommodation, to obtain the residence permit as well as the Italian fiscal code, or if you need information about healthcare, bus passes or university canteens, or about how to open a new bank account, please contact SASS.

-For further information about entry visas, stay permits and enrolment for foreign students in a degree course of higher education for the a.y.
-2019-2020, visit MIUR.
+For further information about entry visas, stay permits and enrollment for foreign students in a degree course of higher education for the a.y.
+2022-2023, visit MUR.